Packages Architecture

 that situation avoiding conflicts, but the core idea is that you should have a

-single copy of each component, and that copy should be in Packages
+single copy of each component, and that copy should be in Packages and not

 You might have to remove the previously installed copy, or avoid installing the new one, and some assembly definition reference might need to be updated.
 If you find yourself in troubles and don't know how to deal with these details, we'll be happy to help you if you contact support@binarycharm.com describing throughly your situation.